-- 5.1.2.1 The LTA balise group is located at distance D1 from the ETCS border and announces the transition to level STM.
-Giving the announcement by balise group allows for a precise location where the announcement is sent. - 5.1.2.2 The distance D1 has to consider the applicable line speed together with the times shown in section 0 for evaluating the LTA, for the STM to report state Hot Standby in rear of the national infrastructure and the request for driver acknowledgement of the level transition.
+- 5.1.2.1 The LTA balise group is located at distance D1 from the ETCS border and announces the transition to level NTC.
+Giving the announcement by balise group allows for a precise location where the announcement is sent. - 5.1.2.2 The distance D1 has to consider the applicable line speed together with the times shown in section 5.1.3 for evaluating the LTA, for the STM to report state Hot Standby in rear of the national infrastructure and the request for driver acknowledgement of the level transition.
 In case there are multiple tracks leading to the border, the distance should be calculated for each track based on this specific speed profile; in addition, see 5.3.1.2. - 5.1.2.3 In case D1 places the LTA in rear of a diverging point, then the primary transition announcement can be made by the RBC instead and only have the redundant LTA2 after the point.
-This avoids announcing the transition for diverging trains. - 5.1.2.4 Note that it is for the project to decide if a train with a failed or not connected STM should be stopped in rear of the ETCS border.
+This avoids announcing the transition for diverging trains.
+To facilitate an uniform transition process this could be a recommendation also for locations without diverging point. - 5.1.2.4 Note that it is for the project to decide if a train with a failed or not connected STM should be stopped in rear of the ETCS border, i.e. this is only possible with a known STM by setting STM max speed to 0 km/h.
 In that case the distance D1 must include also the braking distance for the applicable train types and the time for the STM to be detected as failed when travelling at line speed. - 5.1.2.5 After the announcement the ERTMS/ETCS onboard will make the level transition when the estimated train front reaches the indicated distance to the border or when reading the balise group at the border.
 In case the transition should be performed when reading the LTO, then the level transition order should announce the transition for a location in advance of the border and the LTO.
 This is because the estimated front end of the train depends on the accumulated odometer inaccuracy and the announced location must consider the possible inaccuracy when making the transition based on the estimated train front end somewhere near the border.
 This could result in a delayed transition in case the LTO balise group is not read.